osborneandrewj/rogue-ai/README.md

-## Rogue A.I.
-Unofficial Star Realms Expansion for Android
+## Rogue A.I. - An Unofficial Star Realms Expansion for Android

 This app adds a new mode to the deck building game Star Realms by White Wizard Games (http://www.whitewizardgames.com/) featuring an enemy player controlled by the app.